ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     cd $CASEROOT
     ./case.submit --job case.run

-In this case, two dpendent jobs will be submited: model simulation and post-processing.
+In this case, two dependent jobs will be submitted: model simulation and post-processing.

 How can I change wall clock time/queue for specific task in the workflow?
 ===================================================================